Textbook Review Answers for the REMIC Mortgage Agent Textbook

 CMHC, Sagen and Canada Guaranty.

-a) the borrower: Allows the Borrower to obtain a higher LTV mortgage at competitive rates from chartered banks
+a) The borrower: Allows the Borrower to obtain a higher LTV mortgage at competitive rates from chartered banks

-b) the lender: Pays the lender on successful claims if the Borrower defaults
+b) The lender: Pays the lender on successful claims if the Borrower defaults

 Both CMHC and Sagen provide mortgage default management programs that are designed to assist Borrowers who get into financial difficulty and have trouble making their scheduled mortgage payments.